Nasar165/MCS_CORE_SYSTEM/README.md

 ### Appsettings Configuration

 Configuring your application before deployment is crucial for smooth operation.
-This section will help you understand how altering values in the settings file impacts the behaviour of your application. keep in mind that altering certain settings during production might have unforeseen effects so be careful and test the API before deploying it to production.
+This section will help you understand how altering values in the settings file impacts the behavior of your application. keep in mind that altering certain settings during production might have unforeseen effects so be careful and test the API before deploying it to production.